Comprehensive Plan and Code Update

 Phase 2 is organized into two parts: (1) Targeted Comprehensive Plan Update and (2) Code Update Initial Tasks.
 Click the links below to view Phase 2 documents.

-Phase 3 is anticipated to begin in early 2025 and will amend the city’s land use regulations to implement the goals and policies of the updated Comprehensive Plan to ensure that future development aligns with the community’s vision for the future.
+Phase 3 is anticipated to begin in mid to late 2025 and will amend the city’s land use regulations to implement the goals and policies of the updated Comprehensive Plan to ensure that future development aligns with the community’s vision for the future.
 The graphic below summarizes all three phases of work.

 Project